 They are so easy to make and truly incredible to eat.

 Bake up a batch for a sweet treat on Valentine’s Day or any old day.

 - 2 cups all-purpose flour

-- 1 6 ounce container raspberries, rinsed, drained, and blotted dry with paper towels
+- 6 ounces fresh raspberries, rinsed, drained, and blotted dry with paper towels

-- Preheat oven to 400 degrees.
-Coat a 12 cup muffin pan with non-stick cooking spray.
+- Preheat oven to 400 degrees F. Coat a 12-cup muffin pan with nonstick cooking spray.